jspv/mchat/README.md

 ### Model Families

 - model_families: A list of model families available, the default shows "oai_models" (OpenAI Models) and "ms_models" (Microsoft Models).
+A Model family is a group of models that use the same API access token.

 ### Model Lists